 These events count toward the number of times a user can attempt to log in with an invalid password before being locked out of Salesforce, as defined in your organization’s login lockout settings:

-Each time a user is prompted to confirm his or her identity (when a user clicks Email me a verification code for example)
+Each time users are prompted to confirm their identity (when a user clicks Email me a verification code, for example)

-Each time a user incorrectly adds the security token or time-based token to the end of their password to log into the API or a client
+Each time users incorrectly add the security token or time-based token to the end of their password to log in to the API or a client